Ruby on Rails Security Checklist for Heroku

 • Never rely on params for authorization

-• Use authorize @resource in controllers
+• Use authorize @resource in every controller action

 • Configure strong parameters